The real January effect

 If you have yet to take advantage of The Real January Effect, or you’re finding that you’re kind of immune to it, here are 10 actions you can take to improve your finances and your life as we open the book on 2011:

-- Clean Out your Desk: If you have a desk or workspace where you perform you personal finance tasks, clean it up.
+- Clean out your desk: If you have a desk or workspace where you perform your personal finance tasks, clean it up.
 A clean desk really can help clear your mind and focus your attention.
 (I need to do this more than once a year.)

 The maintenance mechanism has been a real stumbling point for me.
 So far, I haven’t found anything that works for more than a month or two.
 I’m trying again this year, but I’m starting to see that raw commitment and some genuine frustration with the status quo are more effective than clever tips and tricks.